 - Mention notable features around your location in the content you create

-Because Google wants to provide their searchers with the best results, they create local business directories which serve as featured snippets and directly influence the results of your positioning.
+Because Google wants to provide their searchers with the best results, they create featured snippets and directly influence the results of your positioning.

 In turn, this can help elevate your search engine ranking even in voice search, and bring in more customers if you're in the Local 3 Pack.